 Biography

-I am a Saskatoon-based Canadian artist and recently-retired art educator.
+I am a Saskatoon-based Canadian artist and retired art educator.
 Though I began life as a high school Phys.
 Ed. teacher, I always loved to draw and was an artist at heart.
 After taking a community art class and completing my first painting at 40, I returned to the University of Saskatchewan in 2005 and completed my B.F.A. with Great Distinction.
-Since then, I have enriched my practice through self-directed workshops with local and international artists, artist mentorships, international retreats and residencies and solo and group exhibitions across Canada and the U.S. I am grateful to have received many awards for my work, to travel internationally for various art opportunities and to have been named “A Saskatchewan Artist to Watch” in 2019.
+Since then, I have enriched my practice through self-directed workshops with local and international artists, artist mentorships, international retreats and residencies and solo and group exhibitions in France, Ireland and across Canada and the U.S. I am also grateful to have received several awards for my work, to travel internationally for various art opportunities and to have been named “A Saskatchewan Artist to Watch” in 2019.
 My work is represented by galleries in Alberta, British Columbia and Saskatchewan and my paintings are part of private, public and corporate collections across Canada and around the world.
-But I am especially grateful that I get to pursue my life’s passion and create art every day.
+Above all, I am blessed to be able to pursue my life’s passion and create art out of my home studio in Saskatoon every day.

 “I am seeking.
 I am striving.
 I am in it with all my heart.”